Know Your Diabetes ABCs

 C is for Cholesterol

-The cholesterol test requires a simple blood draw.
-Be sure to ask your health care provider how to prepare for this test.
+If you have high cholesterol, you will not have any symptoms.
+The only way to know whether you have high cholesterol is to get your cholesterol checked.
+The cholesterol test requires a blood draw.
+Be sure to ask your healthcare provider how to prepare for this test.